Elementary-team/flutter-elementary/packages/elementary/README.md

 }
 ```

-_The only place where we have access and need to interact with the BuildContext is the WidgetModel._
+_The only place where we have access to BuildContext and need to interact with it is WidgetModel._

 ### Model

 The only WidgetModel dependency related to business logic is Model.
+The class representing this layer in the library
-The class representing this layer in the library naming ElementaryModel.
+is called ElementaryModel.
+There is no declared way to define this one, meaning you can choose whichever way works best
-It's described free.
-This is done, among other things, in order to make it possible
+for your project.
+One of the reasons behind that is to provide an easy way to combine _elementary_ with other approaches
-to easily combine _elementary_ with others approach, which are aimed only to business logic.
+related specifically to business logic.

 ### Widget

-Since any logic has already been described in the WidgetModel and Model, the Widget only needs to declare how the
+Since all logic is already described in the WidgetModel and Model, Widget only needs to declare what a certain part of
-display should look like in this time based on the WidgetModel properties.
+the interface should look like at a particular moment based on the WidgetModel properties.
+The class representing
-The class representing Widget layer in the library has named ElementaryWidget.
+the Widget layer in the library is called ElementaryWidget.
+The build method called to display a widget only
-The display is declared in the build method, the only argument of which is the IWidgetModel interface.
+has one argument – the IWidgetModel interface.

 It looks like this: